-7Th African Union-European Union Summit: The Africa24 Group Offers You Exclusive Coverage
+7th African Union-European Union Summit: The Africa24 Group offers you exclusive coverage

 With the Global Gateway mobilising €150 billion for 2030 and the European Peace Facility supporting stability, this summit is part of a dynamic initiated in 2000 in Cairo and renewed in 2022 in Brussels, aimed at deepening economic, cultural and political ties between the two continents.

-Watch 'African Union-European Union Summit 2025' live, on replay and on demand on all your screens at:
+Wat‘h ‘African Union-European Union Summit’2025’ live, on replay and on demand on all your screens at:

 Communication Department